catseye/SixtyPical/README.md

 ### Static analysis

-The SixtyPical language defines an [effect system][], and the reference compiler [abstractly interprets][] the input program to check that it conforms to it.
-It can detect common mistakes such as
+The SixtyPical language defines an [effect system][], and the reference compiler [symbolically executes][] the input program in the manner of [flow typing][] to confirm that it does not violate it.
+This can detect common mistakes such as

 *   you forgot to clear carry before adding something to the accumulator
 *   a subroutine that you called trashes a register you thought it preserved